Wednesday, May 27, 2015

 There is a reason why I wanted to see HOME, which is because I am a fan of Jim Parsons, who you might know as the actor who plays Sheldon Cooper from the TV sitcom The Big Bang Theory.
 He fits in perfectly as a voice actor for the protagonist, Oh, who presents as a somewhat odd being that the audience can sympathise with and laugh at his quirkiness.
 Aside from Parsons's acting, which I enjoyed, there are a few other notably praise-worthy voice talents of Steve Martin and Rihanna; I certainly don't have to criticise her acting versatility as I did once on BattleshipShe had her first big break away from music stardom.

 The film has similarities to the modern Disney classic Lilo & Stitchespecially the concept of a lonely girl bonding with a wanted alien.
 Still, HOME can be an entertaining feature if you're in the mood for something lighthearted.
-Many would agree with my critical opinion that HOME is an average film in comparison to other successful productions by DreamWorks.
+Many would agree with my critical opinion that HOME is an average film compared to other successful productions by DreamWorks.

 Star rating: (5/10) Average